MFL - French

 MFL Coordinator

-My name is Mrs Norton and I am the Modern Foreign Languages (French) Subject Coordinator at Cheadle Primary School.
-This is the perfect subject for me to lead as I am thoroughly passionate about France - its language, culture, food, fashion, history and architecture.
+My name is Mrs Kowarin and I am the Modern Foreign Languages (French) Subject Coordinator at Cheadle Primary School.
+This is the perfect subject for me to lead as I am passionate about travel - visiting new places and embracing new cultures.
 It is my responsibility to ensure that our French teaching engages and enthuses children, igniting a love of learning another language and providing them with the platform to take their learning further into academic and later life.

 Curriculum and implementation